-5. Preliminary Research Exercise
+6. Preliminary Research Exercise

 Students should choose an advisor in the Spring of the first year, and in consultation with the advisor decide on a contemporary debate or subfield to research during the summer between the first and second years.
 Students should establish a reading list in consultation with the advisor by May 31.
 This exercise is designed to be a first step towards independent research that engages with the most recent work in the field.

 The point is not to develop an original thesis of one's own, but rather to demonstrate mastery over the current approaches to a specific set of questions or interpretive controversies.
 By the first day of fall term of the second year, a 15-30 page document should be submitted that delineates the main positions and the points of contrast between them (the student's own views on the issues need not be excluded, but they should not be the focus).
 By September 30 there will be an oral exam, conducted by the advisor and one other faculty member, on the works discussed in the written document.
+The second faculty member should be chosen in consultation with one's advisor, and may be a faculty member at another institution.
 Possible grades are pass or fail.
 In the event of a failing grade, the exam must be retaken and passed by the end of the fall term.
 Failing the exercise a second time will be considered sufficient grounds for dismissal from the program.